-In 2013 John received a Master’s in Classics (Ancient Philosophy) at Stanford University, focusing on the intersection of philosophy and poetry/literature in the dialogues of Plato.
-Now in his fourth year of study at UCLA Classics in the PhD program, John – a longtime devotee of the writings of Plato – is working on Plato’s use of proverbs and maxims in theRepublic, which appears to be an integral part of what John sees as Plato’s larger project of an attempt to reform the discourse of a society in the throes of a politico-discursive crisis.
-An earlier work by John on Plato’s attempted reformation and reformulation of legal oratory (“Plato’s Apology as Forensic Oratory) was published by the Brazilian journal, Revista Archai, in 2015.
+In 2013 I received a Master’s in Classics (Ancient Philosophy) from Stanford University, focusing on the intersection of philosophy and poetry in Plato’s dialogues.
+Now in my sixth year of study at UCLA Classics, I am working on my dissertation which looks to Plato’s use of proverbs as part of his larger project to reform the discourse of a society in the throes of a politico-discursive crisis.
+For Plato, wordcraft is statecraft.
+An article on “Plato’s Apology as Forensic Oratory” was published by the Brazilian journal Revista Archai in 2015.

 In January 2016, I delivered an SCS paper on the notion of failure in Longinus’ On the Sublime, drawing parallels between Longinus and Samuel Beckett’s discourses on failure.
 I am also very interested in Virgil’s poetry (especially the pastoral poems) and the reception of Virgil and the larger classical tradition by Eastern European poets such as Joseph Brodsky and Zbigniew Herbert.
 The relation between my reading of ancient and modern poetry, ancient and modern law and discourse, has always been reciprocal, with texts from the ancient and modern worlds illuminating and reflecting back onto one another.